TD Ameritrade ReviewOpen Demo Account

 As you review TD Ameritrade’s website, you will likely find it simple to navigate with a clean design.
 Perhaps the only downside is that to access subheadings from the main navigation bar, you must click on the main heading and wait for that page to load.
 A dropdown or hovering menu would be a nice change.
 Those with slower connections who do not want to load an extra page can get around this by using the bottom navigation menu instead.

-All relevant information on the website is easy to find in the location we expected to find it in our TD Ameritrade review.
+All relevant information on the website is easy to find in the location we expected to find it in our review.
 We also found the layout to be clean and professional without being boring.

 This TD Ameritrade review found that the broker offers reasonable customer support with reasonable client ratings.
 The Contact Us page of the broker’s website features multiple numbers for everything from new accounts to existing accounts to support in other languages.
 There is also the option to send a fax, send an online message, or visit one of the more than 275 nationwide branches in person.
-TD Ameritrade offers a convenient branch finder on the Contact Us page, so you can easily see which location is closest to you.
+Offers a convenient branch finder on the Contact Us page, so you can easily see which location is closest to you.

 There is also a small FAQ section on opening an account for further help.